kodus/mail/README.md

     objectives - mainly, it does not support streams, which means the entire message has to fit in memory, which leads to unpredictable performance and memory usage.

-  * Inline attachments are not (currently) supported, and are not a priority - inline images are blocked by default, by all major e-mail clients, the same as any other form of images. (a link to an external image is no better or worse in that sense; recipients still have to opt-in if they want to see images from you.)

 ## Overview

 Mail service implementations are abstracted behind the `MailService` interface, which depends